NSHipster/articles/2018-12-10-character-viewer.md

 {% asset character-viewer-collapsed.png %}

-You may have discovered this on your own and have found this to be a convenient alternative to searching for Emoji online.
+You may have discovered this on your own and found it to be a convenient alternative to searching for Emoji online.

 _But this isn't even its final form!_
 Click the icon on the top right